hernanponcedeleon/Dat3M/README.md

 ```
 java -jar porthos/target/porthos-2.0.6-jar-with-dependencies.jar -s <source> -scat <CAT file> -t <target> -tcat <CAT file> -i <program file> [options]
 ```
-The -cat,-scat,-tcat options specify the paths to the CAT files.
+The `-cat`,`-scat`,`-tcat` options specify the paths to the CAT files.

-For programs written in the .bpl (if the original .c file uses the std::atomic library) or .pts format, \<source> and \<target> specify the architectures to which the program will be compiled.
+For programs written in the `.bpl` (if the original c program uses the `std::atomic` library) or `.pts` format, `\<source>` and `\<target>` specify the architectures to which the program will be compiled.
 They must be one of the following:
 - none
 - tso
 - power
 - arm
 - arm8

-Program written in .litmus format do not require such options.
+Program written in `.litmus` format do not require such options.

 Other optional arguments include:
-- -m, --mode {knastertarski, idl, kleene}: specifies the encoding for fixed points.
+- `-m, --mode {knastertarski, idl, kleene}`: specifies the encoding for fixed points.
 Knaster-tarski (default mode) uses the encoding introduced in [2].
 Mode idl uses the Integer Difference Logic iteration encoding introduced in [1].
 Kleene mode uses the Kleene iteration encoding using one Boolean variable for each iteration step.
-- -a, --alias {none, andersen, cfs}: specifies the alias-analysis used.
+- `-a, --alias {none, andersen, cfs}`: specifies the alias-analysis used.
 Option andersen (the default one) uses a control-flow-insensitive method.
 Option cfs uses a control-flow-sensitive method.
 Option none performs no alias analysis.
-- -unroll: unrolling bound for the BMC.
+- `-unroll`: unrolling bound for the BMC.

-Dartagnan supports input non-determinism, assumptions and assertions using the [SVCOMP](https://sv-comp.sosy-lab.org/2020/index.php) commands "__VERIFIER_nondet_X", "__VERIFIER_assume" and "__VERIFIER_assert".
+Dartagnan supports input non-determinism, assumptions and assertions using the [SVCOMP](https://sv-comp.sosy-lab.org/2020/index.php) commands `__VERIFIER_nondet_X`, `__VERIFIER_assume` and `__VERIFIER_assert`.

 Authors and Contact
 ======